Audley Harrison: Professional career

+Early career

 In 2001, Harrison released his autobiography Realising the Dream and set up his own company, A Force Promotions, to manage his career and concluded several high-profile sponsorships deals and became the first boxer in Britain to sign a direct broadcast deal.

 He signed a £1 million deal with the BBC to show his first ten professional fights.

 His debut was against US club fighter Michael Middleton, whom Harrison knocked out in the first round in Wembley Arena with 6 million viewers watching at home.
 He was then out of action for several months with an injury, but by the end of the year outpointed Briton Derek McCafferty over six rounds.

 Harrison continued to win and made his United States debut in November 2002, knocking out Shawn Robinson in the 1st round.
 In February 2003 he beat US fighter Rob Calloway in four rounds, and outpointed Ratko Draskovic over eight rounds.
 Harrison then knocked out Matt Ellis in two rounds.
 Harrison then tried to arrange a fight with 41-year-old ex-World champion Frank Bruno, who had been retired for seven years.
-A dispute at York Hall, Bethnal Green with the Herbie Hide after the Ellis fight resulted in a riot.
+A dispute at York Hall, Bethnal Green with Herbie Hide after the Ellis fight resulted in a riot.
 The proposed Frank Bruno fight collapsed shortly afterwards, when Bruno was sectioned under the Mental Health Act.
 Harrison and Hide were both penalised by the British Boxing Board of Control for the riot.

-America bound

 Following the Ellis riot, Harrison relocated to the USA where he was unbeaten in 11 fights, with 8 knockouts.
 In the 2003 November issue of the Ring Magazine, Harrison was tipped to emulate Lennox Lewis and become a dominant world champion.

 He had three more fights in 2003, against Lisandro Diaz (KO4), Quinn Navarre (KO3), and Brian Nix (KO3), in America.
 Harrison was sparring regularly with experienced world class Heavyweights like Vaughn Bean.

 Harrison returned to the UK in 2004, but instead of fighting new British champion Michael Sprott for the British title, he fought unbeaten Dutch fighter Richel Hersisia for the World Boxing Foundation (WBFo) World belt.
 He knocked out Hersisia in 4 rounds.
 He defended the title twice: a 12-round points win over late-sub Julius Francis, and a 9th-round TKO of unbeaten Tomasz Bonin.
 After suffering a serious ligament tear in his left hand requiring hand surgery in New York, Harrison did not fight for almost a year.

-BBC deal ends

 Harrison's contract was not renewed in 2004 and the BBC stopped broadcasting professional boxing.

 Harrison returned to the ring in June 2005, knocking out Robert Davis (KO7) and Robert Wiggins (KO4).
 On The Best Damn Sports Show Period he said he was now ready to step up and face world class opponents and get a title shot.